SuperOfficeDocs/superoffice-docs/docs/en/email/mail-link/learn/archive-as-activity.md

 11. Outlook only: Check the **Remove from inbox** box if you would like to remove the email from the inbox and move it to the **Deleted items** folder in the mail client after it was archived successfully in SuperOffice CRM.

 12. Click **OK**.
-The selected emails are archived to SuperOffice CRM as appointments.
+The selected emails are archived to SuperOffice CRM as meetings.

-## <a id="task" />Create task
+## <a id="todo" />Create task (to-do)

 1. Select the emails you want to archive.

 2. Click the **Archive email** button on the toolbar, and select **Create task in SuperOffice**.

-3. Fill in the fields as described above for creating an appointment.
+3. Fill in the fields as described above for creating a meeting.

     > [!NOTE]
-    > Tasks do not have time property, only date.
+    > To-dos do not have time property, only date.

 4. Click **OK**.